 Money Saving Tip #4 – Alcoholic Drinks

-If you go into Puerto Vallarta for any reason, the Playa liquor stores on the main highway have the best liquor prices and variety.
+If you go into Puerto Vallarta for any reason, the La Playa liquor stores on the main highway have the best liquor prices and variety.

 Money Saving Tip #5- Water